Mike Norris (businessman)

-Michael John Norris (born October 1961) is the chief executive officer of Computacenter plc and the Non-Executive Chairman of Triage Services Ltd.
+Michael John Norris (born October 1961) is the chief executive officer of Computacenter plc.

 Early life and education

 Norris was born in Chelmsford and educated in Southend-on-Sea, both in Essex.
 At school Norris proved to be skilled with mathematics but struggled with dyslexia.
 After his dyslexia was discovered he was allowed to enter exams 45 minutes earlier than other students to read through his test paper.

 Norris has a degree in Computer Science and Mathematics, which he received from the University of East Anglia in 1983.

 Career

 Norris joined Computacenter as a salesperson in 1984, three years after the company began trading Following promotions in 1988 and 1992, Mike Norris became Computacenter's Chief Executive Officer in 1994.

-Affiliations and interests

-Confederation of British Industry

-Norris is a member of the Confederation of British Industry (the "CBI") and is Chairman of its "Employment Policy Committee" ("EPC"), which is a policy-making body for issues relating to human resources, including labour market flexibility, employment legislation and productivity.